Plasterboard Repair – How to fix loose drywall anchor

 How to fix TV bracket to plasterboard wall

-Are you wondering how to fix TV bracket to plasterboard wall?
-Hanging a TV on a plasterboard wall is possible even if the TV is very large and heavy like a 55 inch TV.
+Are you wondering how to fix TV bracket to a plasterboard wall?
+Hanging a TV on a plasterboard wall is possible even if the TV is very large and heavy like a 50 inch TV.

 Mounting a heavy TV to plasterboard wall is easy with GeeFix.
 GeeFix are the best heavy duty plasterboard fixings for tv.
 Popular DIY YouTuber Charlie DIYte after reviewing GeeFix said “A stronger plasterboard fixing than anything I’ve ever encountered before”.
 Click here to see Charlie DIYte full review.

-Plasterboard fixings are the ideal choice for fixing a large flat screen TV onto plasterboard.
+Our plasterboard fixings or drywall anchors are the ideal choice for fixing a large flat screen TV onto plasterboard or drywall.
 They are engineered to maximize the surface area of the load bearing back plate that’s inserted into the wall cavity.

 GeeFix is a versatile plasterboard fixing with unrivalled strength.
 The fixings are suitable for all types of plasterboard, plywood, hardboard, chipboard, MDF and even sheet metal.
 GeeFix is the ideal fixing for mounting radiators, towel rails, ceiling fans as well as plasterboard fixings for a TV bracket,